-The Tangerine Woods blood drives began in 1985.
+The Tangerine Woods blood drives began in 1985 and are held three times a year.
 The officials at Suncoast Communities Blood Bank claim that a group as small as ours can't be duplicated for the quantity of blood we donate.
 Over the years, residents of Tangerine Woods have donated approximately 368 pints of blood.
 That number translates into 46 gallons!!
 We are indeed proud of the generosity of the Tangerine Woods family.
 When blood is requested by any of our friends and neighbors, we need have no qualms regarding the quantity or type of blood needed as we have certainly done our share.

 A TW resident, also a cancer survivor, had an instinctive idea while reading a book...and so a women's soup luncheon originated.
 Each year in January, this luncheon is held as a fundraiser for St. Jude Children's Cancer Research.
 Women of the community prepare homemade soup, bread and cookies for all to enjoy.
 Tickets are available to the public.
 The last event's attendance totaled 200 women, many of whom were cancer survivors.
 The funds from this event all go to this worthy charity.
 The efforts of these affairs has generated approximately $14,000 for children's cancer research.